 Yassine Balbzioui, was born in Morocco in 1972 and lives and works in Marrakesh.
 Balbzioui holds a Master of Fine Arts, from the School of Fine Arts in Casablanca, Morocco (1996) and Superior National Diploma ART and MEDIA from the School of Fine Art in Bordeaux, France (2001).
 His work plays with conventions and shifts between media.
 The mask is a recurrent theme that has always fascinated Balbzioui and played a major role in his work.
 According to him, society is often based on appearances.
 His works continually lead the viewer to question the notions of sincerity and hypocrisy or truth and lies.
 It is hard to miss the absence of the human face in Yassine’s work; as the paintings are marked with animals and birds, often referring to bestiary, representing stories or scenes depending on the characteristics of the animals; and their similarities to human habits and characteristics.
 Balbzioui has taken part in numerous international exhibitions and residencies.
-Recent solo shows include Half Flying, Kristin Hjellegjerde Gallery, Berlin (2018); Golden Wall, Gallery Shart, Casablanca, Morocco (2018); AKKA, with Kristin Hjellegjerde Gallery, Paris, France (2018); Porcellanographie: Future traces, Iwalewahaus, Bayreuth, Germany (2016); Splash…, and Galerie Shart, Casablanca, Morocco (2016).
-Selected recent group shows include Kubatana, Vesfossen Kunstlaboratorium, Norway (2019); Dak’Art Biennale, 13th Biennial of African Contemporary Art, Dakar, Senegal (2018); The Matter, Dak’Art OFF, Dakar, Senegal (2018); Traversées (Yassine Balbzioui, carte blanche Galerie Shart), Comptoir des Mines Galerie, Marrakesh, Morocco (2018); 40th Moussem of Assilah, Morocco (2018); E-moi, al Maaden Museum of African Contemporary art, Marrakesh, Morocco (2017); Casadrawing 2, Musée de la Fondation a.
+Recent solo shows include the Wild Gardens, Kristin Hjellegjerde Gallery, London (2019); MAD, Iwalewahaus, Bayreuth, Germany (2019); Half Flying, Kristin Hjellegjerde Gallery, Berlin (2018); Golden Wall, Gallery Shart, Casablanca, Morocco (2018); AKKA, with Kristin Hjellegjerde Gallery, Paris, France (2018); Porcellanographie: Future traces, Iwalewahaus, Bayreuth, Germany (2016); Splash…, and Galerie Shart, Casablanca, Morocco (2016).
+Selected recent group shows include Kubatana, Vesfossen Kunstlaboratorium, Norway (2019); Karachi Biennial, Pakistan (2019); Dak’Art Biennale, 13th Biennial of African Contemporary Art, Dakar, Senegal (2018); The Matter, Dak’Art OFF, Dakar, Senegal (2018); Traversées (Yassine Balbzioui, carte blanche Galerie Shart), Comptoir des Mines Galerie, Marrakesh, Morocco (2018); 40th Moussem of Assilah, Morocco (2018); E-moi, al Maaden Museum of African Contemporary art, Marrakesh, Morocco (2017); Casadrawing 2, Musée de la Fondation a.
 Slaoui, Casablanca, Morocco (2017), FIAV Festival International de vidéo, Casablanca, Morocco (2017), Génération Flash, proposition de Younès Baba-ali, Fondation Alliances, Casablanca, Morocco (2017).
-Later in 2019 Balbzioui is having a solo show, Mad, at Iwaljehause, Bayreuth (Germany); and at Kristin Hjellegjerde Gallery, London.
-He'll also be part of the Karachi Biennial, Pakistan.
+His works are held in important public collections such as MaCaaL, Marrakesh (Morocco); AlliancesFoundation (Morocco); Es saadi, Marrakesh (Morocco); The Museum of Bank al-Maghrib at Rabat (Morocco); Iwalewahaus Musem (Germany).